Explore the impact of RELIGION on Prince's Music

 The idea was extraordinary for a multitude of reasons.
 United is an ecumenical and progressive seminary where students are encouraged to question dogma and engage in candid conversations about spirituality, social justice, chaplaincy, life and death, conversations about gender identity and human sexuality and support for the full inclusion of our LGBTQI siblings.
 All these conversations have crossover points, intersections, with what we know about Prince, his music and his life.

 This gallery comprises the poetry and visual art submissions on the Theology of Prince.
-Enjoy the gallery, and stay tuned for the The Theology of Prince electronic journal!
+There is also an electronic journal containing all of the submitted academic papers and personal essays.
+Check it out!